 For some reason, I often hear this when people are standing right in front of me.
 I usually respond with “sort of” or “yes.”
 If it is someone who is convinced I can’t see anything, I usually find some feature that I can mention to them, for example a blue shirt or green backpack.

 Look kids, a blind girl!

 I was walking with a friend when someone yelled that in our direction.
 We didn’t want to yell back that I had some vision, because that would waste time.
 Instead, my friend yelled back “check it out, a sighted person!”

 What’s with the sunglasses inside?

 I wear tinted glasses to help with light sensitivity and glare.
 No, they aren’t transition lenses, they always are this color.
-And yes, I guess I do wear sunglasses at night, like the song.
+I do wear sunglasses at night, like the song (here).

 What’s your major?
 Oh, that’s not a real major

 I’m studying assistive technology and software engineering, which is a fairly uncommon major but there are many different careers available, so I will not have an issue finding a job after graduation.
 I have learned to give an example of what I will do after college, so when I say my major, I add that I am “studying to create tools for people with disabilities.”
 Often times, people then think my major is really cool!
 Read more about why I study assistive technology here.

 How come she can see but uses a cane?

 Another friend was asked this by an employee while we were at a restaurant.
 My friend explained I have some sight, but still rely on the cane frequently.
 A different friend responded by saying “she runs into less walls this way” or “it’s easier to figure out where she is based on the taps of the cane.”
 Read more about my blindness cane here.